cjdbarlow/Part-One/study_types.md

 ##Systematic Review
-Process of evaluating all of the (quality) literature to answer a specific clinical question.
-Does not necessarily involve statistical analysis.
+The process of evaluating all of the (quality) literature to answer a specific clinical question.
+This:
+  * Does not necessarily involve statistical analysis
   If it involves statistical analysis of multiple trials to generate a combined estimate of effect, it is known as a **meta-analysis**.

 ##Meta-analysis
 Mathematical technique of combining the results of different trials to derive a single pooled estimate of effect.
+Can be performed by:
-Can be done either by pooling the results of each trial, or (if the data is accessible), combining all of the raw data and conducting a reanalysis.
+* Pooling the results of each trial
+* Combining all of the raw data and conducting a reanalysis

-Meta-analyses usually use **random-effects models**, which assumes there will be a variety of similar treatment effects.
+* Meta-analyses usually use **random-effects models**, which assumes there will be a variety of similar treatment effects

-Individual trials are **summarised with an odds ratio**, and **weighted**, usually predominantly by sample size.
+* Individual trials are **summarised with an odds ratio**, and **weighted**, usually predominantly by sample size

 ###Stages of a [meta-analysis] and systematic review:
 1. Inclusion and exclusion criteria are predefined